 Natural Resources

-Click through to learn about our 2024 impact in action.
-For detailed natural resources data, please see our corporate responsibility KPI webpage.
+Click through to learn about our 2025 impact in action.
+For detailed natural resources data, please see our 2025 data tables.

 Our Approach

-While our operations are not considered highly resource intensive, we seek to operate as a responsible business, including by managing and addressing our impact on nature.
+While our operations are not considered highly resource-intensive, we seek to operate as a responsible business by managing and addressing our impact on nature.
 Some of the natural resources impacted by our operations include:

 - Water: Most of our domestic water consumption is used to maintain the cooled and controlled environments required for our communications network.